kirkshoop/libunifex/doc/api_reference.md

 context).
 In the above example, since `callback_t` accepts an `int` as the result of the async computation, we pass `int` as the template argument to `create`.

-The first argument to `create` is a `void`-returning callable that accepts an lvalue reference to an object whose type satisfies the `unifex::receiver_of<ValueTypes...>` concept.
+The first argument to `create` is a callable that accepts an lvalue reference to an object whose type satisfies the `unifex::receiver_of<ValueTypes...>` concept.
 This function should dispatch to the C-style callback (see example).
+The object returned from the callable (if any) is persisted in the returned sender's operation state.

-The second argument is an optional extra bit of data to be bundled with the receiver passed to the callable.
-E.g., if the first argument to `create` is a lambda that accepts `(auto& rec)` and the second argument is `42`, then from within the body of the lambda, the value of the expression `rec.context()` is `42`.
+Optional additional arguments represent data to be passed to the callable in addition to the receiver.
+E.g., if the first argument to `create` is a lambda that accepts `(auto& rec, std::string& data)` and the second argument is `"hello"`, then from within the body of the lambda, the value of the string `data` is `"hello"`.

 `create` returns a typed sender that, when connected and started, dispatches to the wrapped C-style API with the callback of your choosing.
 The receiver passed to the